Postpartum support units in Denver

 • Increases the rate of post-pregnancy weight loss in most mothers

-Neonatal abstinence syndrome (NAS) is a group of drug withdrawal symptoms that can affect a baby’s nervous system, breathing and stomach after the baby is born.
-Our childbirth teams are experienced in caring for babies with NAS, and they provide compassionate support for both you and your baby.
+NAS is a group of drug withdrawal symptoms that can affect a baby’s nervous system, breathing and stomach after the baby is born.
+Our childbirth teams are experienced in caring for babies with NAS, and they provide compassionate, judgement-free support for both you and your baby.

 Symptoms of NAS